y2kbugger/y2kspeed/ideas.md

         - <>kalman on Vf before training...too risky, how would that affect training
         - <>0MPH clamp before training ...on what? raw Vf?
 - Feature Extraction
-    - Optical flow between more 1 frame delta
+    - X Optical flow between more 1 frame delta
         - X need to add "memory" to frame ...done, now have framework for extraction pipeline also
         - X how to combine (ml or within single feature?)...as outgoing feature, math to combine into 023kf
         - X maybe use same corners for both and see which are correlated....too much work